nakhimchea/genera/Data_Pipeline_Documentation.md

 ## Conclusion

 The Data Pipeline represents a comprehensive, automated system for collecting, processing, and preparing Khmer language data for machine learning applications.
-With over 1.2 billion tokens processed, 89%+ quality rates, and full automation, the pipeline provides a robust foundation for Khmer LLM development and training.
+With over 1.2 billion tokens collected, and full automation, the pipeline provides a robust foundation for Khmer LLM development and training.

 The system's modular architecture, cloud-native design, and extensive quality controls ensure scalability, reliability, and maintainability for future expansion and enhancement.